hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513210v1-picturized-and-recited-with-dialects-a-multimodal-chinese-representa.md

 ---
 layout: default
-title: Picturized and Recited with Dialects: A Multimodal Chinese Representation Framework for Sentiment Analysis of Classical Chinese Poetry
+title: "Picturized and Recited with Dialects: A Multimodal Chinese Representation Framework for Sentiment Analysis of Classical Chinese Poetry"
 ---

 # Picturized and Recited with Dialects: A Multimodal Chinese Representation Framework for Sentiment Analysis of Classical Chinese Poetry